 - Muscle weakness or paralysis.

 Call your doctor right away if you or someone you know has symptoms like these.

 If you have a severe case of West Nile, symptoms can last for weeks or months, especially if the infection has spread to your brain.

-If your doctor thinks that you may have West Nile, he or she will ask questions to find out when you were bitten by a mosquito and what symptoms you have.
+If your doctor thinks that you may have West Nile, they will ask questions to find out when you were bitten by a mosquito and what symptoms you have.